maxbundscherer/scala-akka-prime/README.md

 ## Let's get started

-- See params in config-file ``./src/main/resources/application.conf``
+- See config in main
 - Run ``sbt run``